 Every time we meet, this class is an opportunity for us to become a learning community.
 This means that each student is required to be an active participant in this class-asking questions, contributing to discussion by sharing their perspectives, and critically thinking about the issues we address in this class.
-Half-baked ideas and thoughts are welcome; often times, just trying to say what you're thinking allows you to further develop your ideas and arguments.
-What we can expect in regards to electronic devices:
+Half-baked ideas and thoughts are welcome; often times, just trying to say what you're thinking allows you to

+Dear Students,

+I know when you are texting in class.
+Why else would you stare at your crotch and smile?

+Sincerely, Dr. Kwak

+Ms. Southerly

+someecards

+user card

+further develop your ideas and arguments.